 The thousand-year old city

-Muscat, when your MSC cruise takes you to the Abu Dhabi, Dubai and Oman, means stepping into one of the oldest cities of the Middle East.
+Stepping ashore in Oman’s capital Muscat, when your MSC cruise takes you to Dubai, Abu Dhabi & Qatar means stepping into one of the oldest cities of the Middle East.
 This is where incense was shipped to Greece and Rome as far back as the 2nd century.

 Today it is still possible to find traces of its glorious past in the old centre where, until the latter part of the past century, the gates that separated the various quarters would be closed three hours after dawn.
 Muttrah, the historic centre of trade and activity of the capital that you will see during the cruise, is one of the most intriguing and well preserved parts of the town centre.

-Qabus, will be waiting for you.
+Its commercial vocation is due to its proximity to the large port, where your MSC ship, which is named after its sovereign Qabus, will be waiting for you.
 Dedicate part of your vacation to Muscat to visit the sites, like the fish market, the Portuguese fort and, above all Muttrah’s Souq, one of cruisers’ favourite destinations.

-Al Alam (the Flag), the palace which was restored in the Seventies and has become the Sultan’s official residence.
+You can continue along the sea road to the old town of Muscat where, about 200 years ago, the predecessor of the current head of state, built the Al Alam (the Flag), the palace which was restored in the Seventies and has become the Sultan’s official residence.
 It is a beautiful example of contemporary Arab architecture situated at the centre of the part of Muscat which is still surrounded by its 17th century walls.

-Bawshar, you find the Great Mosque of Sultan Qabus.
+Nearby, in the quarter of Bawshar, you find the Great Mosque of Sultan Qabus.
 About 6500 devotees gather to pray in the main prayer hall which has a single, huge carpet of about 4200 sq.m., made of one billion and 700 million knots and weighs 21 tons.
 All the halls, which may be visited also by non-Muslims, are decorated with motifs that celebrate Arab culture.